jupf/staticlog/README.md

 ## StaticLog in Kotlin
 You can find the example source code [here](https://github.com/jupf/staticlog/blob/master/src/main/kotlin/example/example.kt).
-When the Kotlin Runtime is already present you should download [this](https://github.com/jupf/staticlog/releases/download/v2.0.0/staticlog-2.0.0.jar) jar.
+When the Kotlin Runtime is already present you should use the [staticlog-2.1.1.jar](https://github.com/jupf/staticlog/releases/download/v2.1.1/staticlog-2.1.1.jar).

 ### Logging in Kotlin

 Logging with StaticLog in Kotlin is as easy as it gets:

 ```kotlin
 Log.info("This is an info message")
 Log.debug("This is a debug message")